Epping Forest Walks: A Guide to the Forest’s Best Trails

 Start: Harrow Road car park

-Public Transport: Take the TfL rail to Forest Gate and then a 58 bus to Wanstead Flats.
+Public Transport: Take the Elizabeth Line to Forest Gate and then a 58 bus to Wanstead Flats.

 Starting from Harrow Road, the Lime Trail follows flat ground through open grassland and the woodland of Bush Wood.
 You’re likely to hear greater spotted woodpeckers in Bush Wood — listen for their distinctive ‘kek’ call or their drumming on the trees.
 This trail is one of the easiest to walk in terms of terrain, so is ideal for people with less mobility.